C$ 460 Find Cheap Flights from Europe to British Columbia

 • What are the most popular destinations in British Columbia?

-Based on KAYAK flight searches, the most popular destination is Calgary (76% of total searches to British Columbia).
-The next most popular destination is Abbotsford (24%).
+Based on KAYAK flight searches, the most popular destination is Calgary (68% of total searches to British Columbia).
+The next most popular destinations are Abbotsford (30%) and Kelowna (2%).
+Searches for flights to Victoria (1%) are also popular.

 Reviews of the top 5 airlines flying from Europe to British Columbia